 Common parameters:

 Each dataset was simulated with n=100 number of observation and m=4 response variables.
-Further, the coefficient of determination corresponding to each response components in all the designs is set to and 0.8.
+Furthermore, the coefficient of determination corresponding to each response component in all the designs is set to and 0.8.
 In addition, we have assumed that there is only one informative response component.
 Hence, the informative response component is rotated orthogonally together with three uninformative response components to generate four response variables.
-This spread out the information in all simulated response variables.
-For further details on the simulation tool see (Rimal, Almøy, and Sæbø 2018).
+This spreads out the information in all simulated response variables.
+For further details on the simulation tool, see (Rimal, Almøy and Sæbø 2018).